Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Renamed FFBPlugin.txt to FFBPluginReadme.txt to make it obvious its a readme

 - Fixed issue where coin rumble wouldn't work at all on Mario Kart GP DX 1.10

+- Added MessageBox popup & log if using Special K with WMMT5 which by default disables Rumble.
+Will now tell you if it detects this and tell you to change if using Rumble

+- Fixed issue with LGI & LGI3D where rumble wouldn't always work

 - Modified and cleaned constant effect up